tkp-y/rock-paper-scissors-exercise/README.md

     cd rock-paper-scissors-exercise

+(Use cd ~/Desktop/rock-paper-scissors-exercise if the repository is stored in the desktop)

 Use Anaconda to create and activate a new virtual environment, perhaps called "my-env":

     conda create -n my-env python=3.8